brentmcconnell/todo-app-thymeleaf/README.md

 and uses Redis cache for session management.
 It also has a very basic Spring Security configuration that will evolve over time.
-As currently configured you will also need to use an Azure KeyVault to store the datasource url and username and password to MySQL and also set some environment variables.
+As currently configured you will also need to use an Azure KeyVault to store the datasource url and username and password to MySQL and Redis and also set some environment variables.

 This tutorial will "likely" run fine on a Windows workstation but was developed and tested on Mac/Linux.